Samantha Fox Strip Poker: Development

 The video game was programmed by Wolfgang Smith, with the graphics edited by Malcolm Smith.
 The author of the music is Rob Hubbard, credited with the name John York.
 The music includes a cover of "The Entertainer" by Scott Joplin and "The Stripper" by David Rose.

 Reception

 ZZap!64 felt the music was well-suited to the style of game.
 Commodore Format magazine thought that the idea of anybody using the game as a way to experience titillating content was depressing due to the required amount of effort from the player.

 Uvejuegos thought the game was a prime example of how strange the 1980s were.
-Spiegel placed the game within the sub-genre of early pixelated digi-ladies of dubious beauty, along with Artworx's Strip Poker (1984).
+Der Spiegel placed the game within the sub-genre of early pixelated digi-ladies of dubious beauty, along with Artworx's Strip Poker (1984).